7th Guitar Chords

 Chord Symbols: Seventh chords are often represented with symbols.
 For example, a major 7th chord is written as "Cmaj7," a dominant 7th chord as "G7," and a minor 7th chord as "Dm7."

 Voice Leading: The movement of individual chord tones from one chord to the next, known as voice leading, is crucial in creating smooth and pleasing chord progressions.
-7th chords often provide interesting voice leading options.
+Seventh chords often provide interesting voice leading options.

 Modal Use: 7th chords, particularly those with extended tones, are used in modal music to explore harmonies beyond traditional major and minor tonalities.
 They can add color and complexity to modal compositions.